WordPress/gutenberg/packages/components/src/modal/README.md

 -   Required: No
 -   Default: if the `title` prop is provided, this will default to the id of the element that renders `title`

+#### auxiliaryActions

+An optional React node intended to contain auxiliary actions of the modal, for example, buttons.
+Content is rendered in the top right corner of the modal and to the left of the close button, if visible.

+-   Required: No
+-   Default: `null`

 #### `bodyOpenClassName`: `string`